nappo/nappo/README.md

 We can continue by defining an on-policy or off-policy set of Actor (or ActorCritic), Algo and Storage core components.

-One of the main ideas behind Nappo is to allow single components to be replaced for experimentation without needing to change anything else.
-Since in RL not all components are compatible with each other (e.g. an on policy actor with an off-policy algorithm), some libraries advocate or higher level implementations with a single function call with many parameters that handles components creation.
-This approach might be generally more suitable to generate benchmarks and to use out-of-the-box solutions in industry, but less so for researchers trying to improve the state-of-the-art by switching and changing components.
-Furthermore, to a certain extend some components can be reused in different components set, and if the set does not match an error will be raised at training execution.

-We encourage users to create their own core components to extend current functionality, following the base.py templates associated with each one of them.
-Neural networks used as function approximators in the actor components can also be modified by the used.
-A more detailed explanation about how to do it can be found [here](http://nappo.readthedocs.io/).

 ```
 # 2. Define RL Actor
 actor_factory = OnPolicyActorCritic.create_factory(